This Guide consists of a listing and description of records in our collection which relate to Aboriginal people. It is divided into two parts:

 Colonial Secretary's Papers, 1788-1825

-As a Bicentennial Project, State Records indexed and published on microform, the surviving Colonial Secretary's Papers, 1788-1825.
+As a Bicentennial Project, we indexed and published on microform, the surviving Colonial Secretary's Papers, 1788-1825.
 The Index entries provide a short summary of each document in chronological order under each heading.
 The summary is followed by microfilm reel or microfiche numbers, reference numbers and page numbers.

 * See the records listed under "Aborigines" in the Index to the Colonial Secretary's papers, 1788-1825